Blessed Peter To Rot, Martyred by the Japanese During WWII For Defending Marriage

 When the Japanese realized that the Church of New Guinea wasn’t going to collapse just because the missionaries were removed, they tried a different tack and re-introduced legal polygamy on the island.
 In so doing, they sought the support of local chieftains who harbored resentment toward Christianity’s absolute monogamous obligations and who would welcome a chance to take a second wife.

-Sometime in July 1945, the Japanese authorities killed Bl.
-Peter by poisoning and a follow-up savage beating.
-Although prison personnel tried to cover up the incident, word got out and To Rot was immediately acclaimed a martyr—a martyr for the faith in general and for the integrity of Christian marriage in particular.
+Sometime in July 1945, the Japanese authorities killed Blessed Peter by poisoning and a follow-up savage beating.
+Although prison personnel tried to cover up the incident, word got out and To Rot was immediately acclaimed a martyr — a martyr for the faith in general and for the integrity of Christian marriage in particular.

-Which brings us to today—July 7, the feast of Bl.
-Peter To Rot—and the special relevance of his heroic fortitude to current challenges.
+Which brings us to today — July 7, the feast of Blessed Peter To Rot — and the special relevance of his heroic fortitude to current challenges.
 We live in a cultural milieu that long ago dispensed with conjugal indissolubility and fidelity, but it is now also defying the more rudimentary understanding of marriage as a union between one woman and one man.
-Moreover, although contraception has been a marital mainstay for generations, there’s renewed attention given to the Church’s continued prohibition of artificial birth control and her insistence that “each and every marital act must of necessity retain its intrinsic relationship to the procreation of human life” (HV 11).
+Moreover, although contraception has been a marital mainstay for generations, there’s renewed attention given to the Church’s continued prohibition of artificial birth control and her insistence that “each and every marital act must of necessity retain its intrinsic relationship to the procreation of human life” (Humanae Vitae 11).
 For many, this is just an obscure relic of ancient Catholic lore, but the controversy swirling around federal contraceptive healthcare mandates has focused fresh scrutiny on the teaching.
-Plus, more recently, the explosive spread of the teratogenic Zika virus and public health measures promoting birth control in response has resulted in additional fractious relations between Church and state.

 Neither should we.